CONSTITUTION OF CENTER FOR JEWISH LIVING AT CORNELL, INC.

 Section 7.6 Deadlines.

-The Election Meeting chair, with approval of the CJL Board, shall set all relevant deadlines concerning nominations and other requirements for candidacy which the Membership has approved (i.e. the requirement and deadline for sending in letters of intent).
+The Election Meeting chair, with approval of the CJL Board, shall set all relevant deadlines related to the election process, including but not limited to, deadlines concerning nominations and other requirements for candidacy which the Membership has approved (i.e. the requirement and deadline for sending in letters of intent).

 Section 7.7 The Election Meeting.